The Siuslaw Collaborative Watershed Restoration Program (SCWRP) fund offers landowners and managers a

 What Can the Fund be used for?

 Successful projects must benefit the lands and resources on the SNF.
-They must promote: sustainable use and enhancement of natural resources in the Siuslaw River Basin and the Alsea, Marys Peak, Hebo and Siuslaw Stewardship Group areas; and natural resource management based on recent data and sound science.
+They must promote: sustainable use and enhancement of natural resources in the Siuslaw River Basin and the Alsea, Marys Peak, Hebo, Siuslaw and Smith-Umpqua River Stewardship Group areas; and natural resource management based on recent data and sound science.

 What Kinds of Projects Get Funded?